TechnicianOnline/WinBOLT/README.md

 # Maintenance Automation Tool
 ###############################################################################################################

 This tool is created by a Technician for the Technicians.
 This will simplify your job on the Windows Operating System.
 The maintenance work more often than not becomes perpetual.
-My ultimate goal and function of WinBOLT was to automate the standard process of annoying Windows Updates, Malware Scanning, running cCleaner and task like backing up the local users files.
+My ultimate goal and function of WinBOLT was to automate the standard process of annoying Windows Updates, Malware Scanning, running CCleaner and task like backing up the local users files.

 This tool is simple, effective and very useful.